Unlocking The Emergency Pest Control Protocol

 It fits into the big picture

-One of the principles at the heart of my approach to food gardening is reducing the need to use spays and harmful chemicals at all.
-This may seem like a difficult – even unrealistic – goal to strive for, but food gardeners everywhere will attest to the fact that it makes gardening more enjoyable – and safer than ever.
+One of the principles at the heart of my approach to food gardening is reducing the need to use spays and harmful chemicals.
+This may seem like a difficult – even unrealistic – goal to strive for, but food gardeners everywhere will attest to the fact that it makes gardening more enjoyable – and safer for everyone than ever.

 In the big picture “healthy plants don’t get sick”